duneanalytics/docs/data-tables/evm-blockchains/raw-data/Arbitrum/traces.md

 | output          | bytea        | the bytecode answer the smart contract that was called gives back                                                                                                                                                                              |
 | refund\_address | bytea        | only contains data if `type` was `suicide`.
 Specifies where to send the outstanding ether balance.                                                                                                                                             |

 ### Gas used in traces

-The `gas_used` column in the ethereum.traces table is a bit hard to understand, so here is some pointers:
+The `gas_used` column in the arbitrum.traces table is a bit hard to understand, so here is some pointers:

 * the `gas_used` of a trace will always include the gas consumed by the trace and all it's subtraces.
 * the `gas_used` of the inital call will not contain the cost of making the call in the first place
-  * you need to add 21000 gas units + the cost of sending zero + non zero bytes to the `gas_used` value of the top trace to arrive at the "true" `gas_used` value.
+  * you need to add X gas units + the cost of sending zero + non zero bytes to the `gas_used` value of the top trace to arrive at the "true" `gas_used` value.
   * for more reading on this please refer to this [stackexchange entry](https://ethereum.stackexchange.com/questions/31443/what-do-the-response-values-of-a-parity-trace-transaction-call-actually-repres)
-  * a query doing this in dune: [https://dune.com/queries/895857](https://dune.com/queries/895857)